MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 Run the config-PreReq script in Reporting server machine to disable strong name validation.

 ### The requested operation requires elevation
-AOS users are not in local administrator group and the UAC has not been disabled correctly.
-Complete the following steps to resolve the issue.
+AOS users are not in the local administrator group and the UAC has not been disabled correctly.
+To resolve the issue, complete the following steps.
 1. Add AOS users as local admins as described in the section Join VMs to the domain
 2. Run the Config-PreReq script on all the AOS machines
 3. Make sure Test-Configuration script passes